 — Johnny Patal is from Guatemala and is studying for a master’s in economics, development and climate change.

-Watch a 2-minute video about Johnny’s project:
+Watch a 2-minute video about Johnny’s project from 2022:

 Exploring how spirituality and virtues impact the scientific profession in Chile

 The perceived conflict between science and spirituality is still prevalent in academia and the wider society in Chile.
 Physicist Pablo Gutiérrez conducted field research in 2021 and observed two specific observations: Christian students and academics in Chile need role models and “companions along the way”; and the academy could benefit from a more integrated perspective on the sciences.

 Pablo’s project will tackle these needs by exploring how spirituality (the root of our virtues) impacts academic life.
 This area will be explored both in personal stories and from theoretical perspectives.